The Rolex waiting list may sound difficult, but it’s easier than that. It’s also as real as all you need to do is spend money.

 “Rolex only creates a set number of watches per model per year.”

 The answer varies depending on who you ask, however, I find this true.
-It’s not that Rolex can’t manufacturer more. it is just that Rolex will not increase production and they’re not the only brand doing this.
+It’s not that Rolex can’t manufacture more. it is just that Rolex will not increase production and they’re not the only brand doing this.

 “The AD decides who gets the limited allocation.
 Rolex only manufactures the watch.
 It’s up to us who we think deserves it.”